marberi/100days/README.md

 was sceptical to socialism (read: basic income), which is often the only really serious proposal that people have to unemployment.
 [AGI video](https://www.youtube.com/watch?v=2wq9x2QcZN0&t=185s)

+# Day 130 [2019-05-31]
+More annoyance with Dask.
+Spent several hours trying out different approached which should have worked to run the neural network prediction in parallel.
+Some of these problems looks like actual bugs in Dask itself.

+# Day 131 [2019-06-01]
+Prepared the AI Saturday presentation.
+At home I continued investigating the Dask problem.
+It seems the easiest if not bothering to collect the result together at the end, but let each subprosess write to a different file.
+Kind of cheating.

+# Day 132 [2019-06-02]
+Changed the wrapper for running a neural network over lots of images to be able to use a different architecture.
+This was surpisingly time consumings.
+Also fails for some images, with an error which should not be there.